 Alonzo King, choreographer, artistic director, and co-founder of Alonzo King LINES Ballet is recognized and applauded for his unique artistic vision.
 King’s works have a world stage in leading ballet and modern companies’ repertories.
 Named one of America’s “Irreplaceable Dance Treasures” by the Dance Heritage Coalition, King holds an honorary Doctorate from Dominican University, California Institute of the Arts, and the Juilliard School.

 In reflecting upon his early experiences of dance and his training, King shares that “movement was an internal part of my being.
 It was something that I did all the time.
-My mother was a dancer and she was an inspiration to me.
-And then I went to a formal academic education with School of American Ballet, American Ballet Theatre, Joffrey Ballet School, and Harkness Ballet.
+My mother was a dancer, and she was an inspiration to me.
+And then I went to a formal academic education with the School of American Ballet, American Ballet Theatre, Joffrey Ballet School, and Harkness Ballet.”